 On the other hand, all hail kale.

-For 2014, I made several resolutions, and among them I am giving up kale.
+I am giving up kale.

 Yes, I am throwing it out, once and for all.
 I will no longer look at its deep dark greenery sitting on the produce shelf and think that within its lush and fertile folds lie the mysteries of life.
 And guess what?
 I have recently learned that it is actually bad for me.
 But more on that later.

 Of course, I will make an exception for a kale chip smothered in olive oil and salt and toasted to where the nutrients are fried right out of its hair.
 Anything smothered in olive oil and salt is pretty good.

 But kale and I are breaking up.
 I’ve been divorced before and I know how to do it amicably.
 You have to be quick and firm about it, and be clear that it’s not you, kale, it’s me.
 This makes the other half feel superior so they can move on too.

 From now on, and this is my resolution, I am no longer going to torture myself trying to do better.
 I’m not going to eat anything nasty and bitter even though it is the yoga mascot and I think it’s going to make me more yogic.
 If my haters don’t like this, they can suck it.

 I know that as a (minor) celebrity yogi, I am supposed to eat kale.
 I am supposed to juice it and put pictures of it on Instagram.
 However, I am also a rabble rouser, so I am breaking with the pack and going my own way.